 Percutaneous breast biopsies can be done in a doctor’s office or in an outpatient setting.
-A needle or special probe is used to remove samples through the skin.
-Once removed, the biopsy sample is sent to a lab for study.
-If a lump or breast change cannot be felt, an image-guided biopsy is done.
-In these cases, the breast change may be located using ultrasound guidance.
-Computer mapping, based on mammograms, can also pinpoint breast changes.
+A needle or special probe is used to take out samples through the skin.
+The sample is then sent to a lab for study.
+An image-guided biopsy is done if a lump or breast change can’t be felt.
+In these cases, the breast change may be found by using ultrasound.
+Computer mapping based on mammograms can also find the breast changes.

 Aspiration and vacuum-assisted biopsy may cause slight bruising.
-This may occur where the needle or probe is inserted.
+This may occur where the needle or probe is put through the skin.

-Core needle biopsies carry a small risk of infection.
+Core needle biopsies have a small risk for infection.

-All percutaneous biopsies may provide a false-negative result.
-This means you may have cancer cells that don’t appear in the biopsy sample.
+All percutaneous biopsies may give a false-negative result.
+This means you may have cancer cells that don’t show up in the biopsy sample.
 If the results aren’t clear, you are likely to have another type of biopsy.

 During an aspiration, a very thin needle is placed into the lump.
-This type of biopsy takes only minutes to perform.
+This type of biopsy takes only minutes to do.

-With core needle biopsy, more than one sample is taken.
+With core needle biopsy, more than 1 sample is taken.
 The needle is inserted for each sample.

-With vacuum-assisted biopsy, the probe often is inserted only once.
+With vacuum-assisted biopsy, the probe often is put in only once.

-When needed, both core needle and vacuum-assisted biopsy can be image-guided.
+When needed, both core needle and vacuum-assisted biopsy can be guided by images.
 This is done on an outpatient basis.